DongMinDMK/DongMinDMK/README.md

 <div align=center>

 ### 👋  Hello and Hi Visitors~!!
-It's DongMinDMK Repo's.
+This is my DongMinDMK Repo's.
 Nice to meet you! 👋

 </div>